 Focus on Building a Community

-Online communities and forums are great ways to engage with customers.
-Not only can they provide valuable feedback, but they can also help you build a relationship with your customers.
+Online communities and forums are great ways to engage with consumers.
+Not only can they provide valuable feedback, but they can also help you build a relationship with your audience.

 But now, the way you can build a community is changed.
 It is not like the old times when you needed to create a simple forum site, and people would start visiting and posting.
 Now you need to be more strategic to attract people to your community.